camunda/camunda-docs/docs/apis-tools/camunda-api-rest/camunda-api-rest-authentication.md

 ---
 id: camunda-api-rest-authentication
 title: "Authentication"
-description: "Describes authentication options that can be used to access Camunda 8 REST API."
+description: "Step through authentication options that can be used to access Camunda 8 REST API."
 ---

-## Authentication in the cloud

 To access the API endpoint, you need an access token.